halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 Additionally, we know that each charge plug's destructor is invoked under two conditions: when the user explicitly removes it (option 2), or when the vector is destroyed in the Charger's own destructor (bug).
 This gives us an opportunity to create a `ChargeGun`-sized buffer which is *free*'d after the user exits `main`; if we can create a tcache of user-controlled data, we can try to invoke the address of `Charger::debug_mode` and get a shell.

 To control the value of RAX, we can play with loops of creating, and corresponding loops of destroying, the `description` buffer.
-From analyzing the toy code earlier, we know that the vector's internal size will equal the number of `push_back` calls multiplied by 8, the size of a 64-bit pointer.
+From analyzing the toy code earlier, we know that the vector's internal size will equal 2<sup>3+*N*-1</sup> after one push operation.

 We can perform fuzzing exercises by creating different amounts of buffers, free-ing the first one (index `0`), and allowing the UAF condition to take the spotlight.

-In this case, three is the magic number:
+In this case, three is the magic number, yielding a buffer of size 2<sup>3+3-1</sup> &rightarrow; 2<sup>5</sup> &rightarrow; 32.
+We can create a buffer somewhat less than 32 bytes in order to achieve our goal.
+For simplicity, we can start use a 24-byte payload, since it will neatly fit three eight-byte addresses and provide eight bytes of headroom:

 ```python
 create_iters = 3